yprasad28/e-commerceProductList/README.md

 # 🛍️ E-Commerce Product List

-A modern e-commerce product listing web application built with React and Tailwind CSS.
+A simple e-commerce store built with React, TypeScript, and Tailwind CSS.
 It displays a catalog of products fetched from a public API and provides filtering and sorting features for a better user experience.

 ---

+## ⚙️ Tech Stack

+ReactJS – for building the user interface

+TypeScript – for static type checking

+Tailwind CSS – for utility-first, responsive styling

+Vite – for fast development and build tooling

 ## 📦 Installation & Running the Project